Blueprint Travelers

 The Sydney Opera House and the quay leading up to it.
 There are a few restaurants and bars on the quay that have great views of the ferry boats and city skyline

-The Sydney Opera House is the icon at the front of the harbor or Sydney.
+The Sydney Opera House is the icon at the front of the harbor in Sydney.
 When visiting the city, it is hard to miss as it can be seen from so many different viewpoints.
+Heading to the quay in front of the opera house is great for beautiful views and is one of the top things to do in Sydney.

 Getting Inside for Free: To see the interior of the opera house, you can go into the lobby of the building for free, where you can find the ticket office, a small cafe, and the restrooms.